 A few years ago, I attempted to find suitable substitutes for the rice and the soy sauce.
 I found recipes online where they use chopped cauliflower instead of rice.
-But the challenge that still remained was what to use instead of soy sauce to add color and flavor to the dish.
+But finding a replacement for soy sauce was a challenge, since it adds color and flavor to the dish.
 Without soy sauce, fried rice looks and tastes very bland.

 At some point, I thought about the idea of using Chinese Five Spice, which is a spice blend that is primarily used to season meats in Asian cooking.
 I decided to give it a try, and after several attempts, I was able to make it work.
 One failed attempt resulted in soggy cauliflower, and another failure resulted in a bitter flavor.
 The third time, however, was the charm.
 The final dish looked and tasted like fried rice!

 Feel free to continue to experiment and modify the dish to suit your own taste, preferences, or dietary restrictions.
 Let me know how your experiments work out in the comments section below.

 - 12 ounces chopped cauliflower (you can use store-bought for convenience)

 - 2 tablespoons vegetable oil

 - 3 teaspoons kosher salt